-But the real question is: Once the fees are collected, how much tax revenue will the industry generate on a recurring basis?
+But the real question is: Once they collect fees, how much tax revenue will the industry generate on a recurring basis?

 The best means of answering that question is to look at the performance of the regulated NJ online gambling market.

 In its first full year (2014), the NJ industry generated nearly $123 million in gross gaming revenue.
 Using this figure as a baseline, and accounting for PA’s larger population, we arrive at an estimate of $176 million.
-At a 16 percent tax rate (14 percent for state coffers, and 2 percent to a local share), that’s $28.2 million in first-year tax revenue.
+At a 20 percent tax rate, that’s $35.2 million in first-year tax revenue.

-In reality, that figure stands to be much higher, as improvements in geolocation technology, payment processing, and other areas will provide Pennsylvania operators with luxuries that weren’t available in NJ at launch.
+In reality, that figure stands to be much higher.
+Improvements in geolocation technology, payment processing, and other areas will provide Pennsylvania operators with luxuries that weren’t available in NJ at launch.

-Accounting for this, it wouldn’t surprise if Pennsylvania’s first year in the industry was as strong as NJ’s third (2016).
+Accounting for this, it wouldn’t surprise if Pennsylvania’s first year was nearly as strong as NJ’s third (2016).

-NJ generated nearly $200 million in online gambling revenue for 2016.
-If PA enjoys similar success in its first year, online gambling revenue will top $280 million, working out to over $39 million in tax revenue.
+NJ generated nearly $197 million in online gambling revenue for 2016.
+If PA enjoys nearly as much success in its first year, online gambling revenue will top $230 million, rising to $364 million by year five.

 Pennsylvania has a booming land-based casino economy, but rising competition from neighboring states threatens to put a dent in the industry’s margins.
 The state is trying to remain competitive.

-Any online poker bill that makes its way to the Governor’s desk is likely to be paired with online casino games, and other reforms.
-Although the presence of multiple reforms complicates the equation, there’s still a fair chance Pennsylvania players will be playing on legal online poker sites within the next 12 – 18 months.
+Any online poker bill that makes its way to the Governor’s desk is likely include online casino games and other reforms.
+Although the presence of multiple reforms and the recent tax rate debate complicates the equation, there’s still a fair chance Pennsylvania players will be playing on legal online poker sites within the next 12 – 18 months.

 Presumably, yes.
 All bills to date have included online casino.

-It’s worth noting that online casino is a much bigger revenue generator in NJ than online poker games, accounting for over 85 percent of annual industry revenue.
+It’s worth noting that online casino is a much bigger revenue generator in NJ than online poker games.
+It accounts for over 85 percent of annual industry revenue.

-Under the provisions of HB 2150, land-based casinos would operate online poker and casino sites.
-License holders would be required to pay a $8 million fee, and significant vendors a $2 million fee.
+Under the provisions of all proposed legislation, land-based casinos would operate online poker and casino sites.
+License holders would have to pay a fee between $8 – 10 million, and significant vendors a $2 million fee.

 The possibility is there.
-Certainly, New Jersey would likely be interested in forging an interstate online poker network with Pennsylvania, as PA is roughly 1.5 times the size of its east coast neighbor, and will presumably make use of some of the same operators.
+Certainly, New Jersey would likely be interested in forging an interstate online poker network with Pennsylvania.
+PA is roughly 1.5 times the size of its east coast neighbor, and will presumably make use of some of the same operators.

-You won’t have to hold residence in Pennsylvania to play at the state’s regulated sites, but you will have to be physically located within its borders.
+You won’t have to hold residence in Pennsylvania to play at the state’s regulated sites.
+However you will have to be physically located within its borders.

 For a time, it looked like Pennsylvania was a slam dunk to legalize online gambling in 2016.
 Those hopes were dashed when the Senate failed to reach a consensus before the last scheduled session day.